top of page

 What is so special about DVL2?

-Until recently, researchers believed that all Frenchies have 2 copies of the DVL2 gene (called homozygous).
+Until recently, researchers believed that all Frenchies have 2 copies (called homozygous) of the DVL2 gene.
 However, through genetic screening, a handful of dogs have been identified as having only a single copy (called heterozygous or carriers).
-This means that it is now possible to breed this gene out of the population.
+This means that it is now possible to breed this gene out of the population without having to outcross to a different breed.
 From recent research studies, there is a very high likelihood that the DVL2 gene also causes heritable heart defects and increases the degree of Brachycephalic Obstructive Airway Syndrome (BOAS) through the morphological changes the gene causes on the skull.

 So what does this all mean?
 It means that Frenchies with one or no copies of the DVL2 gene should have no hemivertebrae in their spine, although some will still have kinks in their tails.
 YES!
 They will have a fully functional tail!
 A normal spine also means a longer spine, so their body will be longer and should not have a roached appearance.